• Skip to primary navigation

 Sponsor Contact: BBSP Staff

-Status: Active, twice a year, around April 1 and September 1, depending on weather, over a several day period (See TMNCPC Calendar)
+Status: Active, twice a year, around April 1 and September 1, depending on weather, over a several day period (See Calendar)

-Time: To be determined (See TMNCPC Calendar)
+Time: To be determined (See Calendar)

-Location: Meet at Brazos Bend State Park, Nature Center.
+Location: Meet at Brazos Bend State Park, Nature Center

 Description: The goal of this project is to control fire ants at Brazos Bend Park in the areas that are most frequented by visitors so that those visitors will continue to come to the park, learn about natural history, and support our state parks.
 Fire ants are easily the most notorious invasive insect in the United States.
 Wildlife biologists in Texas believe them to be widely destructive of our natives, including rodents, reptiles, ground-dwelling birds such as the Attwater’s Prairie Chicken and the Northern Bobwhite.
 There’s even evidence that they are deadly to fish when ingested.
-(For a good survey of fire ant research on the web, see http://www.myakkariver.org/fireants.html.)
 In addition, fire ants can make life miserable for people, too.
 They are well known for their painful stings and aggressive behavior.
 The primary treatment method is to broadcast a bait.
 The worker ants take the bait back to the colony and feed it to the larvae workers and the queen.
 Broadcast baits are easy to apply.
 They require no mixing, little measuring or weighing, and one rapid pass over the area to be treated.
 Application is made with a spreader mounted on a four wheeled all terrain vehicle (ATV).
 Two volunteers staff the vehicle, one as a driver, the other as navigator/operator of the bait spreader.
 The bait material is non-toxic and is not harmful to plants or animals, affecting only the fire ants.
 For immediate treatment, mounds are treated by hand with an insecticide that kills the affected ants but does not kill the queen.
 This project offers an excellent opportunity to learn about the park and its wildlife.

 Supplies Needed: Lunch, clothes and gear appropriate for all kinds of weather (long pants, long shirt, hiking boots/sturdy shoes, hat, sunscreen, insect repellant, water)